 You will not be able to judge whether the KbBB is where it needs to be if you are moving the parameters non stop.
 For me this is what makes psy trance kick and bass meditative in nature (along with its parallels to a tambura/drone in Indian music, which comes as no surprise as Psy trance evolved from Goa trance which in turn originated/evolved in India.)

 When it locks in.. you get the “lazer pulsation” which is a phrase I use..
 I like bass when you get the 3 attack clicks rolling after the kick transient in a 16th flow.. tacka, tacka, tacka, and then that “in phase” sine/saw overlap.. so it sounds like “1 note psy bass or that known as off beat” but with 3 notes playing.. so you can simultaneously switch hearing focus between “kick durr, kick durr, kick durr” and the 3 bass saw pulses (ideally with a clicky HF snap) When you have the oscillator on retrig with the start phase set up right.
 And if you get what I personally think is the ultimate permutation you get 3 grooves in one unit syncopating and pulsating the crowd at the edge of their timing perception.
-When it works perfectly it creates a falling forward sensation (like a rolling wave) that makes the track’s tempo appear higher than it is. (i.e. invoking dancefloor energy and excitement)
+When it works perfectly it creates a falling forward sensation (like a constantly breaking wave rolling forwards, again philosophically speaking, being present and riding a moment in time.) that makes the track’s tempo appear higher than it is. (i.e. invoking dancefloor energy and excitement.)

 Good speakers and good acoustics are really helpful to judge KbBB well for psy as for all sound engineering duties.
 They take away guess work by eliminating acoustic problems.